 Step-by-step instructions

-After about 10 minutes, when the tomatoes have melted, uncover, turn the flame back up to high, and add in all the powdered spices.
+Step 2: Add the chopped tomatoes, cover, and cook on low heat for 10 minutes.
+Once the tomatoes have softened and released water, uncover, turn the flame back up to high, and add all the powdered spices.

-Saute the mixture till it's well blended and then start adding the yogurt, a few tablespoons at a time (adding in all of the yogurt at the same time causes it to curdle so it must be added in gradually).
+Step 3: Saute the mixture until it's well blended and cohesive, and then start adding the yogurt, a few tablespoons at a time (adding all of the yogurt at once causes it to curdle, so it must be added gradually).

-Next, add in the chopped, frozen spinach leaves.
-These too will defrost and wilt in a matter of minutes.
+Step 4: Add the fenugreek leaves and the chopped, frozen spinach leaves.
+These will defrost and wilt in a matter of minutes.
 Once the leafy greens have softened, turn the stove to low heat.

-Cover your cooking pot and let the mixture cook for 10-15 minutes so the spinach can absorb all the flavor from the curry.
+Step 5: Cover your cooking pot and let the mixture cook for 10-15 minutes so the spinach can absorb all the curry's flavor.
+Once the spinach gravy looks cooked, add the potatoes with half a cup of water and simmer for 10 minutes.

 Expert Tips